oyeanuj/react-universally/README.md

 5. Integrate with Redux for language switching via a toggle.
 This would mean not only a toggle component, but also reducers, actions, selectors to tie it all up.
 6. Async loading of locales and translations for the chosen language.
 7. Enable extraction of locale-data into the build.
+8. Add relevant locale polyfills for node and browser.

 If you do end up completing any of the above tasks, I'd appreciate a PR 😄